-2.1.
-Graph Representation of an Image
+2.1 Graph Representation of an Image

 An image can be described as a structured set of individual objects, allowing thus a straightforward mapping to a graph structure.
 In this fashion, many image analysis problems can be considered as graph theory problems, inheriting the solid theoretical grounds of the latter.
-Attributed Relation Graph (ARG) [6] is a type of graph often used in computer vision and image analysis for the representation of structured objects.
+Attributed Relation Graphs (ARGs) are a type of graph often used in computer vision and image analysis for the representation of structured objects.
+In this work we adopt the formal representation of an ARG given by Berreti et al in [7], where an ARG is defined precisely by spatial entities represented as a set of vertices E, each labeled with an attribute a and, binary spatial relationships represented as pairs of vertices $E \times E$ each labeled with a spatial descriptor w.